Grantee Directory

 The HOPE Program

-to enroll 130 young adults who experience multiple barriers to employment in one of two sectoral job training programs: HOPEworks (entry-level administrative jobs, security jobs and certified nurse assistants) and Sustainable South Bronx (green construct...
+To enroll 130 young adults who experience multiple barriers to employment in one of two sectoral job training programs: HOPE works (entry-level administrative jobs, security jobs and certified nurse assistants) and Sustainable South Bronx (green construc...

 Grant amount: $525,000